kgreen14/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 a.
 What are some possible entities that your application might use to model its
     data?
 Please pick at least two, with at least two properties apiece.

+    player
+    game
+    que

   > Answer here

 b.
 How might those entities be represented in JavaScript code?

+    Player = {
+      username:
+      profilePicture:
+      rating:
+    };
+    game = {
+      playerX:
+      playerO:
+      whoWon:
+    };
+    que = {
+      waitList = ["user1", "user2", "user3"]
+    };
   > Answer here

 c.
 Justify your choices in a) and b).
 Why these entities?
 Why these
     representations?

+    A. Tracking a player, the game, and a queue are probably some of the most barebones things you would want to track with any game, otherwise you can't really make a game that is playable by multiple people.
+    B. I think most of the games I have played, have always had a username, profile picture, and your rating to pair you up with the right opponenets.
+This is all pretty common sense.

   > Answer here